 Utilize Prepared Statements and Stored Procedures

-When it comes to preventing SQL injection attempts, a standard way to prevent them is to use prepared statements in your code.
-On top of this, you may also want to leverage stored procedures that you can create inside the database itself.
-Both of these options prevent users from being able to easily inject malicious SQL into SQL code that the database server will execute.
+Both of these options prevent users from being able to easily inject malicious code via SQL injection that the database server will execute.
 Instead of running "raw" queries (creating a SQL query in a string and then running it directly in the database), ensure that each SQL command is only executed through these mechanisms.

 Follow the Principle of Least Privilege

-The principle of least privilege limits access for users based only on what privileges they need.
-For example, a user for a web application may not need access to an entire database.
-Instead, grant users access to the tables they need to reduce the potential impact of misuse.
+For example, a user of a web application may not need access to an entire database.
+By granting users access only to the tables they need, you can reduce the potential impact of misuse by a malicious user.

 Keep Sensitive Data and Public Data Separate